laasya-tankasala/DesignPatterns/src/main/java/creational/singleton/README.md

    - **Drawbacks:** volatile keyword is not compatible with Java 1.4 and below, and just that it's complex than other implementations.

-Brownie points: you can try ENUM instead of class.
+Brownie: you can try ENUM Singleton instead of class.